python/pythondotorg/cms/management/commands/commands.rst

 .. option:: --flush

-	Removes existing data in the database before creating new data.
+   Remove existing data in the database before creating new data.

 .. option:: --app-label <app label>

-	Creates Initial Data with the *<app label>* provided.
+   Create initial data with the *<app label>* provided.